Death of John O'Keefe: Grand juror criminal contempt charge

 On July 11, 2025, a Dracut, Massachusetts, woman was charged with one count of criminal contempt by the U.S. District Attorney's Office.
 The defendant is alleged to have "disclosed sealed information to unauthorized individuals, including the names of various witnesses appearing before a federal grand jury, the substance of witness testimony and other evidence presented to the grand jury."
-On July 15, the defendant signed a plea agreement which recommends that she be sentenced to “one day, deemed served” at the discretion of a judge.
-On the same day, The Boston Globe published an article claiming that unnamed sources revealed the defendant was a grand juror in the O'Keefe case.
-The U.S. Attorney's Office, however, made no such claim.
+On July 15, the defendant signed a plea agreement that recommended that she be sentenced to "one day, deemed served" at the discretion of a judge.
+On the same day, The Boston Globe published an article stating that unnamed sources revealed the defendant was a grand juror in the O'Keefe case.
+The U.S. Attorney's Office made no such statement.

 In popular media

 In July 2024, Netflix announced a three-part documentary on the case.
 20/20 released an episode about the case in September 2024.
 Dateline NBC aired an episode on the case on October 18, 2024.
-A ten-part narrative podcast series, 34 Fairview Road, was released October 17, 2024.
+A ten-part narrative podcast series, 34 Fairview Road, was released on October 17, 2024.
 A Body in the Snow: The Trial of Karen Read, a five-part docuseries by Investigation Discovery, aired over three nights, beginning March 17, 2025.
-In August of the same year, a limited series developed by Prime Video and Warner Bros.
+In August 2025, a limited series developed by Prime Video and Warner Bros.
 Television Studios was announced.
 Based on the podcast Karen, David E. Kelley will serve as executive producer alongside Justin Noble, who will also serve as showrunner and writer; Elizabeth Banks will star as Read and will co-executive produce the series.
+A Lifetime television movie, Accused: The Karen Read Story, premiered on January 10, 2026, starring Katie Cassidy as Read.

 Connection to other cases

-The lawyer for Brian Walshe, the Cohasset man accused of murder his wife, Ana Walshe, said he would file a motion suggesting Proctor's bias played a role in his client's case.
+The lawyer for Brian Walshe, the Cohasset man accused of murdering his wife, Ana Walshe, said he would file a motion suggesting Proctor's bias played a role in his client's case.

-In February 2021, Sandra Birchmore, a 23-year-old woman from Stoughton, was found dead in her Canton apartment.
-In both the Birchmore and O'Keefe investigations, federal intervention led to different conclusions than the initial investigations by local police.
-Her death was initially ruled a suicide, but initial findings by local authorities were contradicted by federal investigators who alleged that foul play was involved.
-Detective Matthew Farwell of Stoughton police allegedly groomed Birchmore, initiating a sexual relationship with her when she was fifteen years old.
-Birchmore became pregnant in 2020 and insisted upon naming the married Farwell as the father, although it was eventually revealed that he in fact wasn't.
+In February 2021, Sandra Birchmore, a 23-year-old woman from Stoughton, Massachusetts, was found dead in her Canton apartment.
+In both the Birchmore and O'Keefe investigations, federal intervention led to different conclusions than the investigations by local police.
+Her death was initially ruled a suicide, but these findings by local authorities were contradicted by federal investigators who alleged that foul play was involved.
+Detective Matthew Farwell of Stoughton police allegedly groomed Birchmore, initiating a sexual relationship with her when she was 15 years old.
+Birchmore became pregnant in 2020 and informed Farwell that he was the father, although it was later revealed that he was not.
 Farwell is accused of strangling Birchmore and staging her death as a suicide.

-Read's attorneys have sought police documents related to the Birchmore case and officers involved in both cases, including Norfolk Attorney Michael Morrissey, Canton Police Sgt.
-Michael Lank, Canton Police Det.
-Kevin Albert, Massachusetts State Police Det.
-Lt Brian Tully and Lt.
-John Fanning.
+Read's attorneys have sought police documents related to the Birchmore case and officers involved in both cases, including Norfolk Attorney Michael Morrissey, Canton Police Sergeant Michael Lank, Canton Police Detective Kevin Albert, Massachusetts State Police Detective Brian Tully, and Lieutenant John Fanning.